ultrain-os/ultrain-core-production/README.md

 ##  Open system for permissionless network

 Open means not only the relevant code is open sourced, but also the decision making about the project/network development is also openly discussed and guided.
-At different phase of the project developemnt, both on-chain and off-chain goverance, and both committee-led and community-led decision makeing are used.
+At different phase of the project development, both on-chain and off-chain governance, and both committee-led and community-led decision making are used.

 Permissionless network is the fundamental vision of the whole project: any one can freely stake to become a staker/"miner";
 then with a home PC of average hardware spec, one can download the source code, compile a node binary and join the Ultrain network to provide computation service for enterprise users, in exchange one can get reasonable economical rewards.

-One has to admit that to achieve the true "permissionless-ness", certain degree of performance & security inevitably has to be sacrifised (compared with permissioned network like consortium blockchain network).
+One has to admit that to achieve the true "permissionless-ness", certain degree of performance & security inevitably has to be sacrificed (compared with permissioned network like consortium blockchain network).
 And a lot of our design & engineering effort are put into balancing the tradeoff between permissionless-ness and performance & security.